Membean is an incredibly effective way to learn words and permanently remember them.

 Context

-We have a plethora of tomatoes, for it seems that there is no end to these red orbs growing on the vines!
+We have a plethora of tomatoes—there seems to be no end to these red spheres growing on the vines!
 This overabundance or plethora has us overrun, and we are finding a need to be creative in their use.
-We have already given a plethora or excessive amount to the neighbors, who thanked us for the overflowing bag.
-We have made 5 gallons of tomato sauce and also a plethora of salsa—it seems we could open our own Italian and Mexican restaurants!
+We have already given a plethora or excessive amount to the neighbors, who thanked us for several overflowing bags.
+We have made five gallons of tomato sauce and also a plethora of salsa—it seems that we could open our own Italian and Mexican restaurants!

 When money was cheap a plethora of companies, many from the former Soviet Union, raised hundreds of millions of pounds by listing their shares in London.